Frequently Asked Questions

-14. Can I buy a ticket on the day at the box office?
+12. Can I buy a ticket on the day at a box office?

 Yes, you can buy a ticket on the day.
 However, we would strongly recommend that you buy your tickets in advance online or by phone, as our box offices are very busy at peak times and you may experience a wait

 There are four box offices onsite where you can buy tickets for all shows and attractions: St Andrew Square, East Princes Street Gardens, Festival Square and George Street.
 If you do wish to purchase your tickets on the day, please arrive in plenty of time.